tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Slack out the [Streamz Installation Guide](../../15-Algorithmic-Trading/Supplemental/Asyncio_Streamz_Install_Guide.md) and the [CCXT Installation Guide](../../15-Algorithmic-Trading/Supplemental/CCXT_Install_Guide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 Students will need this installed before the next unit.

-* Deep learning has a lot of technical concepts that are beyond the scope of this lesson.
-Students should be able to obtain a high-level understanding of deep neural network architectures through a series of hands-on activities.
+* While deep learning has many technical concepts that are beyond the scope of this lesson, students should be able to gain a high-level understanding of deep neural network architectures through a series of hands-on activities.

 * This class uses the new TensorFlow 2.0 framework for the activities, so be sure to test the install and setup for this before class.